Balega Silver No Show Review

 While the Silver No Show offers decent wicking ability, it's not the most breathable.
 Underfoot, there is consistent cushioning, which offers exceptional comfort, but gets in the way of venting moisture.

-Balega did try to create a venting system, which is a series of slits between then areas of cushioning, but the simple fact is that there isn't enough surface area for appropriate ventilation.
-The fabric itself does a great job at moving moisture from your foot into the fabric of the sock, but it gets stuck there…making for a wet sock after a really hot run.
+Balega did try to create a venting system, which is a series of slits between the areas of cushioning, but the simple fact is that there isn't enough surface area for appropriate ventilation.
+The fabric itself does a great job at moving moisture from your foot into the fabric of the sock, but it gets stuck there, which makes for a wet sock after a really hot run.
 If you're somebody with especially sweaty feet, this isn't our top recommendation.
-We'd recommend taking a look at the Thorlo Experia XCCU, a more breathable and cushioned contender (it also won our Editors' Choice award).

 After running 30+ miles, we are happy to report that we didn't experience much slippage.
 The sock is thicker throughout the forefoot and heel, offering great traction in any type of shoe.
 This inherently leads to blister prevention.